stratacommons/stratacommons.github.io/docs/organizer_admin_faq/custom_fields.md

 ![enable](custom_fields/dataenable.png)

-You've got five custom fields that you can set up for parking stalls, key fobs, pets etc.  Once you've set up the fields you want, click on **Update strata** and you return to your strata's main information page under **Admin.**
+You've got nine custom fields that you can set up for parking stalls, key fobs, pets etc.  Once you've set up the fields you want, click on **Update strata** and you return to your strata's main information page under **Admin.**

 ![update](custom_fields/update.png)